How a Free Home Appraisal Works

 For many, a home is not only a place to live but also the most valuable asset on their household balance sheet.

-Understanding your home’s value can help you plan for your future, as it often represents a significant portion of your net worth.
+Knowing what your home’s worth is helps you plan for your future, as it often represents a significant portion of your net worth.
 The proceeds from your home sale may fund your next home purchase, retirement, or other financial goals.

 Reasons to get a free home appraisal